Useful Legal Marketing Strategies That Are Cost-Effective and Simple to Implement

 Almost overnight, the client’s rankings in organic search zoomed from page five or six for many of the search terms they wanted to page one or two for those same terms.

-Below is a graph of that client’s organic traffic over the last couple of years.
+Below is a graph of that client’s organic traffic between January 1, 2018 and April 30, 2018.
 We started cleaning up and optimizing the site content in January of 2018.

 We’ve implemented a lot of successful strategies for this client, but nothing we’ve ever done has come close to the returns we’ve seen from this site audit and optimization in relation to the cost.